jazzsequence/games-collector/README.md

 ### 1.1.0 ###
 * Add activation hook that will create a Games page with the shortcode on plugin activation.
 * Fixed some display errors and undefined notices on titles.
+* Added more filters for display output.
+Now buttons can be filtered individually and therefore disabled.
+* Switched to SVG images for game info icons which required some CSS changes.
+* Cleaned up spacing for game attributes.

 ### 1.0.0 ###
 * abstracted display elements into smaller functions and made them filterable